Halbert S. Greenleaf

-Halbert Stevens Greenleaf (April 12, 1827 - August 25, 1906) was an American Civil War Colonel and Congressman from Massachusetts.
+General Halbert Stevens Greenleaf (April 12, 1827 - August 25, 1906) was an American Civil War military officer, Congressman, and manufacturer from Massachusetts.
 He became Brigadier General of the First New York Veteran Brigade.

 Biography

 Born in Guilford, Vermont, Greenleaf attended the common schools and completed an academic course.

 He moved to Shelburne Falls, Massachusetts, and engaged in the manufacture of locks.

 He was appointed Justice of the Peace in 1856 by the Governor of Massachusetts.